 Furthermore, these feedback loops create a better understanding of epidemiological trends by building a knowledge database.
 This allows MSF and MOH teams to better plan prevention activities and thus provide a more effective response.

-In 2020, Niger, like others, is hit by Covid-19.
-In addition to the direct effects of the disease, the pandemic is likely to cause other serious long-term consequences on the population’s health.
+In 2020, Niger, like others, was hit by Covid-19.
+In addition to the direct effects of the disease, the pandemic was likely to cause other serious long-term consequences on the population’s health.
 During this time, many people struggle to access care.
-Around the world, in 2020, 23 million children missed their routine vaccination, raising fears of major epidemic outbreaks, particularly in MSF intervention areas.
-The concern is great in a country like Niger, already subject to recurrent epidemics of infectious diseases, resulting in high rates of morbidity and mortality.
+Around the world, in 2020, 23 million children missed their routine vaccination, raising feaAlerte-Covid19 was the first application implemented in Niger.
+This application was created by The Foundation in collaboration with Epicenter and Medic Mobile following a request from the Nigerian Ministry of Public Health.
+It played a major role in stabilizing the health situation in Niger and triggered a reflection on the possibility of adapting the system to deal with other major epidemics in Niger and in other countries.rs of major epidemic outbreaks, particularly in MSF intervention areas.
+The concern was great in a country like Niger, already subject to recurrent epidemics of infectious diseases, resulting in high rates of morbidity and mortality.
 Measles and meningitis are preventable by vaccination, but they can spread extremely quickly when vaccination coverage is insufficient.

 To respond to this major challenge, the MSF Foundation, in collaboration with Epicenter, the Niger Ministry of Health and Medic Mobile, developed the Epidemic Alert program.
 It comprises today two applications in Niger, Alerte-Covid19 and Alerte-Niger.
 It contributes to the fight against epidemics by improving the system for detecting and reporting alerts.